All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Why Baseline Testing Is Non-Negotiable

 Standard physicals miss metabolic dysfunction.
-A doctor telling you your fasting glucose of 98 mg/dL is "normal" ignores that optimal is below 85 mg/dL and that fasting insulin (which most doctors never order) may already be elevated years before glucose rises.
+A doctor telling you your fasting glucose of 98 mg/dL is "normal" ignores that optimal is below 85 mg/dL and that fasting insulin (which most doctors never order) may already be improved years before glucose rises.
 Insulin resistance is the upstream driver of most metabolic disease, and by the time fasting glucose is flagged, the dysfunction has been building for a decade or more.

 Research published in The Lancet demonstrates that hyperinsulinemia precedes type 2 diabetes by an average of 13 years.
 This means the window for intervention is enormous if you actually measure the right biomarkers.